Code-Screen/Code-Screen.github.io/docs/creating-custom-svelte-assessments.md

 You can then update this repository with details of your Svelte assessment and start sending the assessment to candidates.

 ### Automated test-suite setup

 If you would like to add tests that are automatically run by CodeScreen against each candidate's solution to your assessment, you can add these as end-to-end tests.

-All end-to-end tests must use the [Cypress](https://www.cypress.io/) E2E test framework.
+All end-to-end tests must use the `Cypress` E2E test framework.

-All end-to-end test filenames must end with `.spec.ts` and end-to-end test files with filenames that end with `hidden.spec.ts` will not be visible to the candidate.

-If you want to add files that your hidden tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden` (case-insensitive), e.g., `hiddenFoo.json`, `hiddenFoo.csv`, `HiddenFoo.js`, etc.

 The `package.json` file may be updated to add any third-party libraries required for your assessment.

+#### Naming Conventions

+- End-to-end test filenames must end with `.spec.ts`.
+Files with names ending in `hidden.spec.ts` will be hidden from the candidate.
+- To hide files used by hidden tests, their names must start with "hidden" (case-insensitive), for example: `hiddenFoo.csv`, `HiddenFoo.js`, etc.

 #### GitHub Action

 CodeScreen uses GitHub Actions to run automated integration tests.
-We provide the following GitHub Action file for Svelte assessments. **Note** that this file is added dynamically to the repo of each candidate taking your assessment, so please do not include it in your template repo.
+We provide the following GitHub Action file for Svelte assessments.

+**Note** that this file is added dynamically to the repo of each candidate taking your assessment, so please do not include it in your template repo.
 This file also cannot be changed.

 ```yaml
 name: Svelte CI